 Choikhand is the co-founder of Wildlife Initiative International.
 Choikhand has a Ph.D. in Geography at the University of Leicester (UK).
 She studied and obtained bachelors and master degrees in India, Mongolia, US, and Spain.
 Her experience on wildlife management has increased once she started working as a Director for the International Cooperation Department of the Ministry of Environment and Tourism of Mongolia.
 She spent over ten years working for wildlife conservation in Mongolia as the Director of the NGO Green Initiative.

-Fabio is a co-founder of Wildlife initiative Italy.
+Fabio is the President of Wildlife Initiative Italia

 With a big passion for nature, Fabio has got a lot of experience in wildlife monitoring with non-invasive techniques and in the management of human-wildlife conflicts.
 After a long experience working in the forests in his birth place, Fabio decided to take part of Wildlife Initiative, starting to cooperate with many projects, helping in fundraising and also developing eco-tourism activities.

-He is the founder of Wildlife Initiative Congo.
+Guy is the founder and President of Wildlife Initiative DRC

 He has a degree in Agronomy at the University of Kinshasa and a Master Degree on Management and Conservation of Species in Trade.
 He was born and still lives in the Democratic Republic of Congo (DRC) and he has a long experience on environment management, having worked for the Ministry of Environment of DRC over the last 15 years.
 In particular, Guy is specialized in forest ecosystem.